ProxxiTech/HardInventory/README.md

 * Use a barcode scanner to quickly and accurately scan 1D and 2D barcodes from Digi-Key, Mouser, Arrow, etc into a Google Sheets document.
 * Manual entry for any type of inventory, not just electronic components (track shots back from the injection molder, boxes for shipping, pens...).
-* Electronic component information is automatically populated from OctoPart, including the component type for auto-generating (internal) part numbers with.
+* Electronic component information is automatically populated from Octopart, including the component type for auto-generating (internal) part numbers with.
 * Print out barcodes (QR codes) and human-readable text labels for organization.

 The design intent is to be a low-overhead system that gets all your inventory entered fast and accurately, so later if and when you need to move to a more complex and capable system, it's easy to make the transition.
 To this end, the application is backed by Google Sheets, not a database - this way you can easily manually edit data, copy/paste to Excel, etc, etc. This design certainly has its limitations, but also some pretty huge advantages.